Great Solutions to Google Drive High Disk Usage

 1. Download and install the CBackup desktop app on your PC.
 Create a new account, then open the client to log into it.

-2. Press the My Storage tab, then press the Add Clouds button.
-Click Google Drive > Add, please follow its instructions to grant CBackup access to your Google Drive.
+2. Press the My Storage tab.
+Click Google Drive > Authorize Now, please follow its instructions to grant CBackup access to your Google Drive.

-3. Select the Backup tab and click the Backup PC to Public Cloud.
+3. Select the Sync tab and click the Sync PC to Public Cloud.

-4. You can change the Task Name, and choose the files you want to back up to Google Drive, tick Google Drive as the destination.
+4. You can change the Task Name, and choose the files you want to transfer to Google Drive, tick a folder in Google Drive as the destination.

-6. After the above, click the Start Backup button to start the backup task, which will not cause the Google Drive high disk usage issue.
+6. After the above, click the Start Sync button to start the transfer task, which will not cause the Google Drive high disk usage issue.

 If you use Google Drive to back up your files, the 15GB of free storage may be not enough for you.
 You can pay for subscription plans Google Drive provides, but if you want a free solution, CBackup can help you with its combined cloud storage feature.